-Bike repair kits coming to select branch locations
+Bike repair kits at all library locations

 When you ride your bike, there's nothing worse than being away from home and getting a flat tire or needing to make an adjustment to your bike and not having the tools to get you back on the road.
 Or, you notice a malfunction before you even leave the house and you don't have the tools you need.

 Whether you're en route or just without tools, the Denver Public Library, in collaboration with the Denver Community Active Living Coalition, is providing bicycle repair kits at all 26 DPL locations.

 Each kit contains basic tools to repair tires or make adjustments to your ride:

 - 1 dual-valve pump with pressure gauge for inflating tires

 - 1 set of allen wrenches for minor adjustments

 - 1 set of tire levers to remove/replace a tire

 - Tube patches, sandpaper and glue for patching a hole in a tube

 - Illustrated instructions (English and Spanish) for fixing a flat tire